 Other resources at Library and Archives Canada

-Library and Archives Canada holds other records relating to medals, honours, awards and Coronation Contingents that are not included in this database.
+LAC holds other records relating to medals, honours, awards and Coronation Contingents that are not included in this database.
 Most of those references can be found in the records of the Department of Militia and Defence (Record Group 9), National Defence (Record Group 24) and Veterans Affairs (Record Group 38).
-Use the Archives Search database.
+Use Collection Search to find the records.
 Enter keywords such as a surname and the word medal, e.g. Henderson medal RG38.